Differentially Private Synthetic Heavy-tailed Data: Background

 \subsubsection{Generation Process}

-For synthetic data to be useful for research activities, it needs to preserve both the marginal and the joint distributions of all the variables in the data.
+For synthetic data to be useful for research activities, it needs to preserve both the marginal and joint distributions of all the variables in the data.
 Otherwise, any exploratory data analysis and preliminary statistical modeling performed by researchers while waiting for access to the real data are rendered useless.
 As a result, the synthesis procedure typically involves sequential modeling.
-For example, to create a synthetic dataset with $p$ variables, one usually starts with $x_1$, then move to synthesize $x_2|x_1$, $x_3|x_1, x_2$, and so on.
+For example, to create a synthetic dataset with $p$ variables, one usually starts with $x_1$, then moves to synthesize $x_2|x_1$, $x_3|x_1, x_2$, and so on.
 The simulation and SynLBD application studies in Section \ref{sim} and \ref{app} are both fully synthesized datasets.
 Thus, we generate the synthetic version of the first sensitive variable $x_1$ by using only the intercept term.
-After that, we follow the sequential method mentioned above for the rest of the sensitive variables $x_2, ... x_p$.
+After that, we follow the sequential method mentioned above for the rest of the sensitive variables $x_2, ... x_p$, and then use the estimated coefficients and the previously synthesized variables to create the synthetic version of $x_2, ... x_p$.
 Although we do not demonstrate any examples with the partial synthesis in this paper, we should note that KNG is also applicable in that case.

-When synthesizing variables with quantile regression, \citet{huckett2007microdata} proposed constructing a model a set of quantiles, $0.001, 0.01, 0.02,..., 0.98, 0.99, 0.999$.
-Then, the authors suggested sampling from a standard uniform distribution for each observation to find the quantile of interest and perform interpolation to obtain the predicted value corresponding to this quantile.
+When synthesizing variables with quantile regression, \citet{huckett2007microdata} proposed constructing a model on a set of quantiles, $0.001, 0.01, 0.02,..., 0.98, 0.99, 0.999$.
+The authors suggest sampling from a standard uniform distribution for each observation to find the quantile of interest and perform interpolation to obtain the predicted value corresponding to this quantile.
 In \citet{pistner2018synthetic}, the authors also first built a model using $b$ bins based on the interval $(0, 1)$.
-However, they brought the algorithm a step further by recommending randomly selecting a bin for each observation and generating a synthetic data value with the midpoint of that bin.
+However, in their proposed algorithm they recommend randomly selecting a bin for each observation and generating a synthetic data value with the midpoint of that bin.
 The latter algorithm has two advantages over the former.
 First, it takes advantage of the theory behind inverse transform sampling \citep{pistner2018synthetic}.
 Second, it helps avoid computational costs from interpolation, especially in the case of complicated models.